Hill Stations Near Delhi: 8 Escapes Ranked by Real Temperature (2026)

 Leave before 5:30 AM for Uttarakhand destinations (Lansdowne, Mussoorie, Nainital, Chakrata, Dhanaulti, Ranikhet).
 For Himachal destinations (Shimla, Kasauli), leave by 5 AM.
 An hour's delay at Delhi's edge adds two to three hours on the ghats.

-Book accommodation at least 3 weeks ahead for May–June weekend dates.
+Book accommodation at least 3 weeks ahead for May to June weekend dates.
 Uttarakhand crossed 6.03 crore tourists in 2025, an all-time record.
 Friday and Saturday slots go first.
-Midweek stays run 25–35% cheaper across the board.
+Midweek stays run 25 to 35% cheaper across the board.

 Complete Mussoorie's online pre-entry registration before reaching Kuthal Gate.
 The checkpoint's mobile signal is unreliable.
 Screenshot the QR code offline before leaving Delhi.